 Baselines themselves can also be used to test multiple mechanisms.
 Researchers with long-term data can define specific hypotheses about the expected vs. observed patterns of environmental change in their systems and then attribute variation in phenological mismatch to the main driver.
-For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington), before the onset of recent climate change in the early 1980s.
+For example, many lakes experienced large changes in nutrient inputs in the 1960s and 1970s (e.g., George 2011; Lake Washington (Edmondson 1994)), before the onset of recent climate change in the early 1980s.
 Researchers can test different breakpoints with their long-term data to determine where non-linearity began, thus providing evidence for which factor is likely to be the major driver of changes in phenological synchrony.

 Higher temporal resolution data in some systems may help with teasing apart different mechanisms.
 Ideally, sampling frequency should be relative to the life history of the species of interest.
 For example, in aquatic systems, there is often quick turnaround between producers and consumers so it can be difficult to determine how much influence producers have on consumers and vice versa.
 Moreover, some zooplankton are never in complete dormancy (i.e., they remain at low densities).
 The temporal sequencing of consumer and resource and seasonal availability of the resource are key requirements of the Cushing hypothesis.